ZcashFoundation/frost/rfcs/0001-messages.md

 - `msg_type` must be a known `MsgType` value.
 - `version` must be a supported version.
 - `sender` and `receiver` can't be the same.
--  `sender` and `receiver` must be less than the maximum number of participants.
+-  If `sender` and `receiver` are a `ParticipantId::Signer`, they must be less than the number of participants in this round.
+- The `ParticipantId` variants of `sender` and `receiver` must match the message type.

 #### Payloads

 - Each jubjub type must be validated during deserialization.
-- `share_commitments`: For each round, the maximum number of participants is set by the length of `share_commitments`.
+- `share_commitments`: The number of participants in each round is set by the length of `share_commitments`.
+    - The number of participants in each round must be less than or equal to `MAX_SIGNER_PARTICIPANT_ID`.
 - `signing_commitments`:
     - Signing packages that contain duplicate `ParticipantID`s are invalid
     - Signing packages that contain missing `ParticipantID`s are invalid
         - TODO: check if missing participants are allowed
-    - The length of `signing_commitments` must be less than or equal to the length of the `share_commitments` for this round.
+    - The length of `signing_commitments` must be less than or equal to the number of participants in this round.
 - `message`: signed messages have a protocol-specific length limit.
 For Zcash, that limit is the maximum network protocol message length: `2^21` bytes (2 MB).

 ## Serialization/Deserialization